rohann06/Car_Price_End_2_End/README.md

  1️⃣ Took The Data From The Kaggle.

- 2️⃣ Train The Machine Learning Model On That Data And Creat A Pickle File.
+ 2️⃣ Train The Machine Learning Model On That Data.

  3️⃣ Install Streamlit And Create The Web Application By using It.